Location: Yalta municipality Map

 Iograf ridge - Yerakh-Hul rock - Yalta city.
 Range: 13 kilometers.

-The second group of restaurants is located
+A second cluster of restaurants and guesthouses is located in

 Cafe "Baron